-The Buckle, Inc. (BKE) CEO Dennis Nelson on Q3 2020 Results - Earnings Call Transcript

 Operator

-[Operator Instructions] We do have a question from the line of [indiscernible].
+[Operator Instructions] We do have a question from the line of Ujjval Dave with Ujjval Investments.
 Your line is open.

-Hi, this is [indiscernible] Investments.
+Hi, this is Ujjval Dave from Ujjval Investments.
 I have a question on how Buckle managed the impressive same-store sales growth lately?
 Buckle has been struggling with negative same-store sales since beginning of 2014.
 Every year since then, it has reported negative growth rate all the way through mid-July 2019.
-If we ignore this becomes from last – the 3 months of lockdown for last 12 months or so, Buckle has started reporting impressive comp growth.
+If we ignore this becomes from last – the three months of lockdown for last 12 months or so, Buckle has started reporting impressive comp growth.
 This pandemic should be one of the toughest period for mall-based apparel retailers.

-However, Buckle managed to out-sign the peers.
+However, managed – Buckle managed to out-sign the peers.
 Could you provide us the insight to what has changed with Buckle during last 12 to 14 months to report this positive turnaround?
 I see that Woman’s Merchandise has started showing positive comp growth.
 But is there anything else that we are missing out?
 Any insight would be helpful?
 Thank you.

 Dennis Nelson

-Good morning.
-This is Dennis.
-Well, I think the part of your question we finished the last third and fourth quarter last year pretty well as a solid finish to our year.
-In the first 5 or 6 weeks of this year, we were – had another good start.
-And I think it goes back to continued improvement among all our different departments.
-Our sales team has been doing great as improve the payroll.
-The product has been excellent.
-In some of those negatives, sales growth over those years were a lot of it was branded denim that we have talked about in the past have been very high price points.
-And as we evolved to other brands and our own private brands, the retail difference was substantial and caused a lot of the depression in the sales.
 And since then, we have kind of leveled that out.
-The denim prices are actually up a little bit this quarter.
-And we are having very good success and sell-through on both our men’s and women’s denim.
-And so on affecting the sales in the past, that was probably the largest issue, we have also improved our e-commerce site, the marketing of it.
-We – our teams have done a very good job of giving the guest several ways to shop and so how they want to shop us, they pretty much can.
-We have improved our fourth quarter last year we started doing ship-from-store, which expanded our inventory we kind of worked and tested on that.
+The denim prices are actually up a little bit this quarter and we are having very good success and sell-through on both our men’s and women’s denim.
+And so on affecting the sales in the past, that was probably the largest issue.

+We have also improved our e-commerce site, the marketing of it.
+We – our teams have done a very good job of giving the guest several ways to shop.
+And so how they want to shop us, they pretty much can.
+We have improved our fourth quarter last year we started doing ship-from-store, which expanded our inventory, we kind of worked and tested on that.
 And then through this year, we have expanded that to cover most of our categories and that’s been a plus for our e-commerce business.

 And so we have a lot of good things that the teams have been working on and improving.
 And our specialty store approach in the stores has been great.
 We have received a lot of new guests that hadn’t shopped us before this year during the change of what’s going on.
 There are several loyal guests that used to shop us that are now back and enjoying the experience.
 And naturally, our loyal guests continue to return and responded very favorable to our product for both men’s and women’s.
 Hopefully, that answers your question.

 Yes, thanks for the detailed answer.
-I have another question.
-But I will go back to the queue.
+I have another question, but I will go back to the queue.
 Thank you.

 Dennis Nelson